mglynnhenley/mglynnhenley/README.md

 ### 💬 Let's Connect!

-I'm always open to discussing innovative ideas, potential collaborations, or just chatting about the latest in tech.
+I'm always open to discussing potential collaborations, or just chatting about the latest in tech.
 Feel free to reach out to me!

 - 💼 [LinkedIn](https://www.linkedin.com/in/matilda-glynn-henley/)
 - ✉️ [Email](mailto:matildaglynnh@gmail.com)